 What is the Active System and how does it work?

-In addition to the signal strength advantages, the Active Chip also works extremely well in any situation with moisture.
-Because the chips operate on a much lower band than the passive system, they aren't susceptible to interference from water or mud as passive tags are.
-This makes the Active Extension ideal for mud runs and all aspects of triathlons.
+In addition to the general signal strength advantage, the Active Chip also works extremely well in any situation with moisture.
+Because the chips operate on a much lower frequency than the passive system, they aren't susceptible to interference from water or mud like passive tags are.
+This makes the Active Extension ideal for mud runs and triathlons.
 The active loop wire can even be placed underwater without affecting performance!

 The Active loop does not require gators, but does need to be protected.
 For full details on setting up the Active system including loop length, protection, and more, click HERE.

 How can I get the Active Extension for my Pro2?

 If you purchased your Pro2 since the beginning of 2018, your controller can support the Active Extension as soon as you update to ChronOS version 126.96.36.199 or higher.
 If you purchased your Pro2 prior to 2018, you may need to send your controller in for a free upgrade.

 To see if your controller needs the upgrade, go to the Settings > About Controller screen and look for the Powerboard HW version.

 If the number before the dot is 6 or higher AND the number after the dot is 5 or higher, you DO NOT need to have your controller upgraded.
 If this seems confusing, here are some examples: